gryphonshafer/DBIx-Query/README.md

     );

 For more information, see [SQL::Parser](https://metacpan.org/pod/SQL%3A%3AParser) documentation on dialect.
-If not specified, DBIx::Query defaults to the "ANSI" dialect.
+If not specified, DBIx::Query defaults to a pseudo "ANSI" dialect, which is: the "ANSI" dialect with all reserved words removed.

 ## connect\_uncached